A bird's eye view of Beckum

 Glass

 Modern life would no longer be possible without glass.
 Glass is a valuable raw material that can be recycled an infinite number of times without any loss of quality.
+However, there are often problems with glass disposal.
+There is a lack of clarity; many people do not know how to dispose of glass correctly.

 Deposit regulations